paulmmay/blog.paulmay.org/_posts/2012-06-01-persuasive-rehabilitation.md

 * Participant observation at hospital facilities.
 Shadowing of patients and clinicians.
 Documented using audio recordings, stills photography.
 * Semi-structured interviews with clinicians.
 Documented using audio recordings, then transcribed
 * Proxemics/Description of key spaces and environments.
 Documented via stills photography and accompanying notes.
-* Semi-structured interviews in patients at various stages of transplant process; before, directly after, in rehabilitation.
+* Semi-structured interviews with patients at various stages of transplant process; before, directly after, in rehabilitation.
 Documented using audio recordings, then transcribed

 #### Data Analysis & Synthesis Methods: